incomingstick/OpenRPG/about/privacy.md

 ## Cookies
 When you visit this site, cookies will be placed on your machine for tracking visitor activity anonymously; and remembering user preferences.

-We set a cookie to remember that you don't want to see the banner at the bottom of the page that warns you about cookies on this site.
-If you click the "I'm happy with this" button, you will not see this banner on future visits* and you will opt in to having a cookie placed on your machine by us.
+We set a cookie to remember that you don't want to see the banner at the top of the page that warns you about cookies on this site.
+If you click the "Ok" button, you will not see this banner on future visits* and you will opt in to having a cookie placed on your machine by us.

 This site makes use of some third party services who also store cookies (Third party cookies) on your machine.
 These services are: